Binary Station

 The rules of stacking

-When 3 pawns from the same player occupy the same position on all 3 boards (a stack of 3 pawns), then each receives 3 defense points and 3 attack points.
+When 3 pawns from the same player occupy the same position on all 3 boards (a stack of 3 pawns),

 When such a stack is formed, the existing pawn attack/defense points will be replaced with 3.